 Between Paper and Pixels: Transmedial traffic in architectural drawing

-For its third annual conference, the Jaap Bakema Study Centre aims to look more closely into new developments in architectural drawing, specifically the cross-pollination between the media of paper and pixels.
-Selected papers and special guests will bring a wide variety of challenging perspectives to the conference.
+For its third annual conference, the Jaap Bakema Study Centre aimed to look more closely into new developments in architectural drawing, specifically the cross-pollination between the media of paper and pixels.
+Selected papers and special guests brought a wide variety of challenging perspectives to the conference.

 By ‘queering’ the discipline of architecture, we sought to discuss new ways to arrive at an inclusive approach to architecture and urban planning from the LGBT perspective.
 Speakers included Jasmine Rault, who wrote a book on Eileen Gray and Sapphic modernity; Henry Urbach, who organized the exhibition Queer Space in New York in 1994; Wolfgang Voigt, who is preparing a book publication on gay architects together with Uwe Bresan; and Riëtte van der Werff who is building a project for LGBT-seniors in Amsterdam.